 Inspect drain pan and condensate drain at the same time cooling coil is checked.
 Clean drain pan and condensate drain by removing any foreign matter from pan.
-Flush pan and drain tube with clear water
+Flush pan and drain tube with clear water.

-If drain tube is restricted, it can generally be cleared by highpressure water.
+If drain tube is restricted, it can generally be cleared by high-pressure water.
 Cut plastic line and work outside condensate pan and away from coil to clean drain tube.

-CAUTION: Do not use caustic household drain cleaners in the condensate pan or near the coil.
+Failure to follow this caution could result in equipment damage.
+Do not use caustic household drain cleaners in the condensate pan or near the coil.
 Drain cleaners can quickly destroy a coil.

-III.
-BLOWER MOTOR AND WHEEL
+PROCEDURE 3-BLOWER MOTOR AND WHEEL